BrianHTC/IphoneMediaTransfer/README.md

 This project is provided without warranty.
 Verify copied files before removing originals from the iPhone.
 The project is not affiliated with or endorsed by Apple or Microsoft.

 Oh, and fuck Apple.
-I had to spend time making this all because of your shitty design.
+I had to spend time making this thanks to your shitty design.